Muuto

 Muuto is a Scandinavian design company based in Copenhagen, Denmark.
 The product range includes furniture and other design products.

 History

 Muuto was founded by Kristian Byrge and Peter Bonnen in 2006.
 Byrge had previously been involved in the foundation of Noma.
 In August 2014, Maj Invest Equity acquired a 45% share of the company.
 In December 2017, it was announced that Knoll had acquired Muuto with effect from January 2018 for US$300 million.

 Products

 Muuto collaborates with leading Scandinavian designers who are paid through royalties.
+In 2019, Muuto launched the Strand collection of lighting with Benjamin Hubert, marking its first collaboration with a British designer.
 The products are sold through 1,300 distributors in 52 countries (2014).

 Muuto Talent Award

 Since 2010 Muuto has hosted an annual talent award for Nordic student.